ros-navigation/navigation2/nav2_route/README.md

 - [ ] GPS?
 - [ ] Navigator plugin type?
 - [ ] nodes as poses?
+- [ ] collision monotir use footprints? or at least the costmap topic collision checker
+- [ ] option for collision montir to fail rather than reroute
+- [ ] TODOs
+- [ ] Extra critics and operation plugins

 - [ ] Quality:
   - Missing readme plugins, other plugins to add for usefulness